Funkier Policoro MTB Shorts Review – The Price is Right!

 Active Gear Review is supported by its audience.
 If you purchase through links on our site, we may earn an affiliate commission.

 Funkier Bicycle clothing is designed to provide good quality and functionality for cyclist at a reasonable price.
-The Funkier Policoro MTB short is a mountain bike short with an integrated liner at the low price of $57.95.
-In most mtb shorts, you would typically pay $90+ for a short and liner combo.
+The Funkier Policoro MTB short is a mountain bike short with an integrated liner at the low price.
+In most MTB shorts, you would typically pay $90+ for a short and liner combo.
 While price plays into most of our decisions when making a purchase, quality and performance should still be the most important factor.